SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 The FCA’s Fit and Proper assessment, the GMC’s Good Medical Practice obligations, and the SRA’s Character and Suitability requirements all engage when a professional receives a criminal charge for a dishonesty offence.
 Failure to disclose when required is itself treated as a further act of dishonesty — often more serious in regulatory terms than the original charge.

 By securing a settlement before the case is formally charged, we aim to resolve the matter in a way that does not trigger the mandatory disclosure obligations in the first place.
 Where disclosure is unavoidable, we provide formal written confirmation of the administrative resolution that can be presented to a compliance department or regulator.
-For sector-specific detail, see our Employer and HR Impact guide.

-9. International Visa and Immigration Impact
+10. International Visa and Immigration Impact

 For international residents in the UK, a Section 5(3) conviction is a serious suitability concern under Part 9 of the Immigration Rules.
 A dishonesty conviction will be assessed against the Good Character requirement at the point of any ILR or citizenship application, and can result in refusal or a significant delay to the settlement timeline.